 All SGSI courses run concurrently, although individual course schedules may vary.
 Select and apply for up to two courses that best match your interests and schedule.
 If you are accepted, you’ll be enrolled in one course for the duration of SGSI.
 There are no prerequisites for participation.

-In extreme cases, a course may be cancelled.
-If you are enrolled in or have a pending application in the cancelled course, you will be notified immediately and offered a spot in other courses where possible.
+In extreme cases, a course may be canceled.
+If you are enrolled in or have a pending application in a canceled course, you will be notified immediately and offered a spot in other courses where possible.

-SGSI is an optional opportunity for Stanford graduate students (who are enrolled in a degree program the Autumn Quarter after a given year's SGSI) and postdoctoral scholars, where eligible.
-Note that participating in SGSI may require an earlier move-in date than you were anticipating, thus resulting in additional housing costs.
-Any additional housing costs are not covered by SGSI.
+Yes.
+University housing is aware of SGSI and has worked with participants in the past to arrange move-in dates that allow them to be fully moved in by the time SGSI begins.
+Please note that participating in SGSI may require an earlier move-in date than you were anticipating, resulting in additional housing costs.
 Please contact Stanford Student Housing for any housing-related questions you may have.

-SGSI courses are free (except Stanford Ignite) and do not offer grades or credit.
-Courses will not show up on your transcript, though you may want to list them on your resume or curriculum vitae as a professional or educational experience.
+SGSI courses are free and do not offer grades or credit.
+Courses won’t show up on your transcript, though you can list them on your resume or curriculum vitae.

 No, SGSI is not a part of the Summer academic session.
 Rather, it is considered an early fall quarter program similar to NGSO.